 Injunctions for Protection in Pasco County, FL

-If your case will be heard in Pasco County at either the New Port Richey or Dade City courthouse, then you have come to the right place.
-The attorneys at the Sammis Law Firm aggressively defend people at these hearings against false or exaggerated claims in Pasco County, FL.
+If you were served with a petition for an order of protection Pasco County at the courthouse in New Port Richey or Dade City, then you have come to the right place.
+The attorneys at the Sammis Law Firm aggressively defend people at these injunction hearings against false or exaggerated claims.

 Just because the court granted the temporary request for an ex parte protective order does not mean that the judge will find sufficient evidence to support the allegations at the return hearing, especially when you are represented by an experienced attorney who can present your side of the story.